 - Annual election of directors.
 All of the Company's directors are elected annually. - Majority voting; resignation policy.
 The Company has adopted a majority voting standard for the election of directors in uncontested elections.
 In addition, the Corporate Governance Guidelines require any incumbent director who fails to receive a majority of the votes cast in an uncontested election to tender his or her resignation to the Board. - Substantial majority of the Board is independent.
-All directors elected by holders of our Common Stock, with the exception of our Chief Executive Officer, are independent.
-The holder of our Class IAM Junior Preferred Stock and the holder of our Class Pilot MEC Junior Preferred Stock each nominate and elect one director.
-Additional information related to director independence determinations is set forth in this proxy statement under the heading "Corporate Governance-Director Independence." - No supermajority voting provisions.
-The Company's charter and Bylaws do not contain supermajority voting provisions. - Independent chairman; lead independent director.
+All twelve directors elected by holders of our Common Stock, with the exception of our Chief Executive Officer, are independent.
+Additional information related to director independence determinations is set forth in this proxy statement under the heading "Corporate Governance-Director Independence." - Independent chairman; lead independent director.
 The Board is currently led by an independent Chairman.
-Our Corporate Governance Guidelines provide for the appointment of a lead independent director with specific duties and responsibilities aligned with best corporate governance practices in the event that the role of Chairman is not filled by an independent director. - No stockholder rights plan.
-The Company does not have a stockholder rights plan, also known as a poison pill. - Proxy access.
-Our proxy access bylaw permits a stockholder (individually or together with a group of up to 20 stockholders) owning 3% or more of the Company's capital stock entitled to vote in the election of directors continuously for at least three years to nominate for inclusion in our proxy materials director candidates constituting up to the greater of two or 20% of the Board elected by the holders of Common Stock (subject to reduction in certain circumstances), provided that the stockholder (or group) and each nominee satisfy the requirements specified in the Bylaws. - Stockholder input on director nominations outside of proxy access.
+Our Corporate Governance Guidelines provide for the appointment of a lead independent director with specific duties and responsibilities aligned with best corporate governance practices in the event that the role of Chairman is not filled by an independent director. - Stockholder input on director nominations outside of proxy access.
 In addition to proxy access, our stockholders have the ability to recommend director candidates to the Board's Nominating/Governance Committee, which considers such recommendations in the same manner and by the same standards as recommendations received from other sources.
 Stockholders also have the option to directly nominate director candidates and solicit proxies for the election of those candidates in accordance with our Bylaws and the federal securities laws.